joao-neves95/Exercises_Challenges_Courses/README.md

 - [AutoCompounder](https://github.com/joao-neves95/Exercises_Challenges_Courses/blob/master/Solidity/AutoCompounder)

-  This is the Solidity part of my personal auto-compounder, able to farm multiple types of strategies, as well as simple ones like farm and dump hyper-inflationary farms.
+  This is the Solidity part of my personal auto-compounder, able to farm multiple types of strategies, as well as simple ones like farm and dump hyper-inflationary token farms.\
+  Done with a class structure to simplify strategy development, as well as to provide methods to work with DEX's compatible with Uniswap v2 and MasterShef, with room and flexibility to extend.\
-  This is just a copy from master of a private repository, so do not consider it as up to date.
+  This is just a copy from master of a private repository, so do not consider it as up to date.\
   It is used in production.

 - [LockedVault](https://github.com/joao-neves95/Exercises_Challenges_Courses/blob/master/Solidity/LockedVault/LockedStratBase.sol)